Demand Generation Playbook for B2B Technology Companies

 Theme: Layer ABM, Expand Revenue Sources, Build for Year Two

 Q4 is about acceleration.
-The demand generation engine is running, optimised, and producing predictable pipeline.
-Now you layer in account-based marketing to accelerate deal velocity with your highest-value target accounts, build expansion revenue plays, and set the foundation for year two.
+The engine is running and producing predictable pipeline.
+Now you layer ABM to accelerate deal velocity with your highest-value target accounts, build expansion revenue plays, and set the foundation for year two.

 Play 13: ABM Overlay for Target Accounts